HTML <td> tag

 Updated: 11/13/2018 by Computer Hope

 When writing in HTML, the <td> tag is used to designate a cell (table data) within a table that contains data.
 The information contained in this element is left-aligned by default.
-The following sections contain information about the <td> tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about the <td> tag, including an example of it in use, and related attributes and browser compatibility.